 Research Group on Adolescent Health (GRSA)

-The Research Group on Adolescent Health (GRSA) is part of the Lausanne University Hospital (CHUV) and Lausanne University (UNIL).
+The Research Group on Adolescent Health (GRSA) is part of the Center for Primary Care and Public Health (Unisanté) and Lausanne University (UNIL).
 It produces quantitative, qualitative and clinical studies focused on adolescents, young adults and their entourage.
-It collaborates with the Interdisciplinary Division for Adolescent Health (DISA) which is part of the Department of Pediatrics (DMCP) at the Lausanne University Hospital (CHUV).

 Professor Joan-Carles Suris